curatorsigma/blazing_agi/README.md

 - Use `cargo fmt` and consider using `cargo fix` before creating a PR.

 ## Open TODOs
-### Implement a fallback command, that simply passes Strings to allow arbitrary commands
 ### Implement the remaining commands that asterisk allows.
 You can find examples on the approach in `src/command/*.rs`.
 Each command should get its own file in that directory and be re-exported by `crate::command`.